Algonquin Hotel: Blue Bar

 The hotel's Blue Bar has operated since 1933, following the end of Prohibition in the United States.
 Originally, the Blue Bar was placed in a niche behind the reception counter.
 The niche was closed and converted to storage space by the 1980s.
 The Blue Bar relocated to the annex in 1997, with its own entrance from the street.
 The New York Times wrote in 2000: "The Blue Bar is frequented by widows and well-traveled gentlemen with a predilection for theater."
 In 2012, the Blue Bar was renovated and expanded into part of the space formerly occupied by the Oak Room.
-The expanded Blue Bar contained blue lighting and blue-toned backlit bookshelves, with black-and-white floors that resemble those in the main reception area.
+The expanded Blue Bar contained blue lighting and blue-toned backlit bookshelves, with black-and-white floors that resembled those in the main reception area.
 The Blue Bar was relocated to the main lobby in 2022.
 The modern bar contains design elements similar to those added in the 2012 renovation, but the rear of the bar can be cordoned off for private parties.

 Rooms and suites

-The rooms and suites were arranged in square groups, each with their own hallway connecting to the elevators and stairs at the core.
+The rooms and suites were originally arranged in square groups, each with its own hallway connecting to the elevators and stairs at the core.
 The largest suites available in the hotel contained a private hallway, a sitting room, a library or dining room, three bedrooms, and three bathrooms.
 Each unit originally contained mahogany woodwork and waxed-oak floors.
 Sliding doors separated the parlors and bedrooms in each suite; the master bedrooms were illuminated by the bay windows on the facade.
-Unusual for hotels of the time, each bedroom had its own bathroom, with a shower, hot and cold water, and electric lights.
+Unusually for hotels of the time, each bedroom had its own bathroom, with a shower, hot and cold water, and electric lights.
 Except for bookshelves and fireplace mantels, the units were otherwise unfurnished.
 By the 2000s, the rooms had black-and-white wallpaper with framed cartoons from The New Yorker magazine.
 The hallways also contain cartoons taken from The New Yorker.

 The modern-day hotel contains 156 rooms and 25 suites.
 Each suite has a name, and many suites are named after members of the Algonquin Round Table.
 For example, suite 506 is named for Robert Benchley, suite 610 for Harold Ross, suite 1106 for Dorothy Parker, and suite 1112 for Franklin Pierce "F.P.A."
 Adams.
 Suite 306, named for Edna Ferber, hosted annual meetings of the New York Drama Critics' Circle.
-Suite 1010 (now the Noel Coward Suite) was the owner's apartment for nearly one hundred years.
+Suite 1010 (now the Noël Coward Suite) was the owner's apartment for nearly one hundred years.
 The hotel's first owner-manager Frank Case lived there from 1902 until his death in 1946; the subsequent owners, Ben and Mary Bodne, lived there from 1947 until their respective deaths in 1992 and 2000.
 The largest suite in the hotel is suite 209 on the annex's second floor, which is named after John Barrymore and covers nearly 700 ft2.